⚠️ Beta. Active development; treat every release as a release candidate. Browse releases →

 msiexec /i LISSTech.DrainCtl.msi /qn

 Just the cmdlets — no service, no CLI.
-Great for quick checks and scripting.
+Good for quick checks and scripts.
+Public builds are currently prerelease; use -AllowPrerelease when needed.